Python Proxy Configuration Examples

 These notes reference the Rotating Proxies Middleware, but you may also find the suggestions helpful with other middlewares, especially those enabling multiple proxy use.

-Also, some Scrapy users who activate the middleware may receive error messages indicating that their chosen proxy is "dead" although they have authenticated to an alive proxy server.
-If you're only using a single proxy, you don't need the multiproxy feature of the middleware.
+- Some Scrapy users who activate the middleware may receive error messages indicating that their chosen proxy is "dead" although they have authenticated to an alive proxy server.
+If you're only using a single proxy, you don't need the multi-proxy feature of the middleware.
 Here, too, we would recommend turning off the middleware and using Scrapy's normal proxy settings.

 error codes indicating possible errors in your code or configuration.
 If you receive such errors, we suggest checking to make sure you're not generating requests directly from your code, that is, bypassing the needed proxy settings.